indusherchan/processJsonData/README.md

 REQUIREMENTS
 ------------

-The minimum requirement by this project template that your Web server supports PHP 7.4 ideal PHP 8.1
+The minimum requirement by this project template that your Web server supports PHP 7.4

 INSTALLATION